mantisbt-plugins/Releases/README.md

 |data|The file data, base64 encoded|string|||yes|
 |desc|The file description|string|||no|
 |type|The mime type of the file|string|Valid mime type|application/octet-stream|no|

+The `mime-type`, if not provided by the client, will be determined by the plugin.
+If a mime type cannot be found, `application/octet-stream` will be used.

 Example JSON Request Body